At one time, we suggested Breakfast upon arrival into a new city.

 Sally Hayden and Natalie Whittle: My Paris: favourite restaurants, cafés, food shops and markets (Finanacial Times)

 Where do the locals buy their baguettes, stop for coffee or have a blowout dinner?
 Here are some ‘bonnes adresses’ to remember Sylvia Whitman, Owner of Shakespeare & Company bookshop et al.

 An Omelet, with a glass of house Beaujolais

-(hopefully this is the only tough, soft faux croissant that you are asked to swallow during this adventure)
+(hopefully this is the only tough, soft faux croissant that you will be asked to swallow during this adventure)